MPI Jobs

 New MPI Versions and Compilation of Custom Code

-Below is an example of running a job you've compiled yourself on CX3.
+Below is an example of running a job you've compiled yourself.

 #PBS -l walltime=08:00:00